 But the camera fondlers seem to always be on a constant search for owning the BEST!
 Since the fondlers can’t produce the best photos…what else is there to give them satisfaction?
 Due to the fondlers ego, they must blame something other than themselves, so they blame their equipment.

-The photo above was done with an 6MP Epson R-D1…that is 6MP!!
+Faces of Gentrification was shot with an 6MP Epson R-D1…that is 6MP!!
 A camera fondling, pixel peeper would never go for a lousy 6 MP…would they?
 I shot it by chance while wondering around on lunch break.
 It is in a number of museums and public collections.
 None of the institutions asked what MP cam I used.

 As I will tell you time and again…it is the photographer and not the camera!
 Over close to 5 decades of shooting, I’ve used many, many types of cameras and have put pix from most of them into many museum and curated collections worldwide.